COSC481W-2022Winter/capstone-group-1/README.md

   Connor is a grad student at EMU, hoping to graduate sometime in the next few years.
 He is hoping to learn more about software project management through his experience in COSC 581.

+- #### Matthew L - Team Member
+  Matthew (Matt) is an undergrad student at EMU and is hoping to graduate later this year.
+He is hoping to have a project that can look good on a resume and can provide a solid learning experience.

 - #### YOUR NAME HERE - Team Member
   > BIO PLACEHOLDER